-Demodulation is the process of extracting information signal from the carrier signal.
+Demodulation is the process of extracting an information signal from the carrier signal.
 Demodulation process should be exactly compatible with the modulation method otherwise, the destination end will not be able to extract the original information signal from the carrier signal.
-Therefore, initial handshake should take place in a proper mechanism to negotiate the modulation and demodulation methods in advance, for a dynamic environment.
+Therefore, the initial handshake should take place in a proper mechanism to negotiate the modulation and demodulation methods in advance, for a dynamic environment.

 Equipment that does both modulation and demodulation is called a modem.
-Modulation and demodulation processes mainly aims to achieve transfer of information with the minimum distortion or corruption, minimum loss to the carrier signal, and efficient use of the spectrum.
+Modulation and demodulation processes mainly aim to achieve the transfer of information with the minimum distortion or corruption, minimum loss to the carrier signal, and efficient use of the spectrum.
 Even though there are a number of methods or schemes for modulation and demodulation process, they have their own advantages and disadvantages as well.
-For an example, AM is used in short wave and medium wave radio broadcasting, FM is used in Very High Frequency (VHF) radio broadcasting, and PM is popular with the digital signal modulation.
+For an example, AM is used in shortwave and medium wave radio broadcasting, FM is used in Very High Frequency (VHF) radio broadcasting, and PM is popular with the digital signal modulation.

-Both modulation and demodulation processes are equally important to transfer an information signal in a given channel using a carrier signal.
-Therefore, the modulation method we use at the transmitter must be exactly compatible with the demodulation method at the receiver end to achieve proper transfer of information from one location to another.
+The difference between the modulation and demodulation is that modulation is to transfer the message signal by adding it with the carrier signal while demodulation is the process of filtering out the actual message signal from the carrier signal.
+Both modulation and demodulation processes are equally important to transfer an information signal using a carrier signal.
+Therefore, the modulation method we use at the transmitter must be exactly compatible with the demodulation method at the receiver end to achieve a proper transfer of information from one location to another.

 1.Tutorials Point.
 “Principles of Communication Digital Modulation Techniques.”
 Tutorials Point, 8 Jan.
 2018.
 Available here